 Further, EF Foundation is designated by the United States Department of State as an Exchange Program Sponsor.
 Since 1979, we have matched over 100,000 enthusiastic students from around the world with caring host families across the United States.

 What is the hardest part of hosting?

 Deciding to become a host parent is a big decision – but for many people who choose to bring the world into their home through hosting, they say that the hardest part is saying goodbye!

 Families interested in hosting a high school exchange student can contact the EF Foundation site or call their staff at 800/447-4273.

-About the author: Keri Charles is the national director of placement for EF Foundation for Foreign Study, where she oversees the placement of nearly 3,000 students with American host families.
-EF Foundation is the largest nonprofit high school exchange organization in the United States, with students coming from 25 countries, including China, Germany, Italy, Norway and Australia.
-Since 1979, EF Foundation has matched more than 100,000 international students with caring American families nationwide.
+About the author: At the time of publication, Keri Charles was the national director of placement for EF Foundation for Foreign Study, Now EF High School Exchange Year, where she oversees the placement of nearly 3,000 students with American host families.

 Photos courtesy of EF Foundation.

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.